CATEM1NAL/PD2-Criminal-Dawn/FAQ.md

 decent number of unused upgrades in the game's code that I've enabled though, so you'll probably see some stuff you've never seen before.

+## The mod is too hard!
+Go to `Options > Mod Options > Criminal Dawn` and you can change the difficulty cap.
+By default it's set to Overkill, with the difficulty scaling as you progress through a run and get more items - the difficulty that it scales towards can be set here.

 ## I don't like the mutators.
 Go to `Options > Mod Options > Criminal Dawn` and you can change the mutator mode.
 There are four options: